BioPhoton/ngRe/README.md

 - Push Pipe
 - Multi Let Structural Directive
 - Observable Life Cycle Hooks
-  - Helper Operator
+  - selectChange RxJS Operator
 - Observable Input Bindings
 - Observable Output Bindings
+- Observable Host Bindings
+- Observable Host Listener
+- Observable ViewChild/Children
+- Observable ContentChild/Children
 - Local State Management
-  - Helper Operator
+  - selectSlices RxJS Operator
+  -

 ## Push Pipe

 An angular pipe similar to the `async` pipe but triggers `detectChanges` instead of `markForCheck`.
 This is required to run zone-less.
 We render on every pushed message.
-(currenty there in an [isssue](https://github.com/angular/angular/issues/31438) with the `ChangeDetectorRef` in ivy so we have to wait for the fix=
+(currenty there in an [isssue](https://github.com/angular/angular/issues/31438) with the `ChangeDetectorRef` in ivy so we have to wait for the fix.

 The pipe should work as template binding `{{thing$ | push}}` as well as input binding `[color]="thing$ | push"` and trigger the changes of the host component.